dmsc/fastbasic/manual.md

 instead of `RAND(10)`.

-You can also omit parentheses on functions that take one numerical value as argument, for example, `RAND 10`.
+You can also omit parentheses on functions that take only one argument, for example, `RAND 10`.

-Note: This is not possible when the argument is a string (as with `ADR`), or the function accepts a variable number of arguments (as with `USR`).
+Note: This is not possible when the function accepts a variable number of arguments (as with `USR`), or with the
+`ADR` function.

 Some functions don't take parameters, and you must provide a set of